 Once you have finished in the North Pole Adventure you are free to explore the rest of the farm.
 We headed into the enormous softplay area for a warm drink and cake.

 Our final thoughts

 We really didn’t know what to expect from the North Pole Adventure.
 So many times with Christmas events you go expecting something magical but in reality they are a bit disappointing.
 Well I can honestly say that this is not the case with the North Pole Adventure.
 It is the best Christmas event we have ever experienced.
 The whole adventure is undercover which means the weather can’t spoil your day.
 The group sizes are small making for a lovely personal experience and they have also thought about the adults!
 The attention to detail and the atmosphere they have created is amazing.
 We can’t wait to visit again next year!

 Hang on to your passport.
-This entitles you one free child entry on your next visit to the farm up to the 16th February 2018.
+This entitles you one free child entry on your next visit (date restrictions apply)

 Good to know